A Clinical Study for People with Cystic Fibrosis (CF)

 You will receive an informed consent form describing the full risks involved before agreeing to participate in the study.

-The study doctor will also discuss risks with you and answer any questions that you may have about the study.
+The research team will also discuss risks with you and answer any questions that you may have about the study.

 What are the benefits of participating in a clinical research study?